redrabytes/changather/README.md

 1. **Initial Connection**: The tool connects to the specified IP and port using a TCP socket.
 2. **Data Analysis**: If the response contains the keyword `pan-chan`, the tool extracts all IP addresses from the response.
 3. **Recursive Discovery**: New IPs are added to a queue and recursively explored, mapping the relay network.
+4. **Output Saving**: All extracted IPs are written to the specified output file.
-4. **Completion**: The scan finishes when the queue is empty, and a summary of discovered relays is provided.
+5. **Completion**: The scan finishes when the queue is empty, and a summary of discovered relays is provided.

 ---

 ## **Disclaimer**
-Panchan Miner Relay Explorer is designed **for educational and research purposes only**.
+ChanGather is designed **for educational and research purposes only**.
 I am not responsible for any misuse or illegal activities conducted with this tool.
 Always ensure compliance with your local laws regarding network analysis and cybersecurity research.

 ---